joez2450/apcsa-freedom-project/blog/entry03.md

 ### Skills
 #### Organization
 As I was tinkering, I organized my files on VSCode and also keep track of my to-do list to ensure I can learn Swift effectively.
-Taking notes was important, but getting on top of myself allowed me to learn with less complications.
+Taking notes was important, but getting on top of myself allowed me to learn with less complication

 #### Decision-Making